19 Benefits of Field Service Management Software

 9. Keep Customers Informed in Real Time

-With your field service management software accessible by engineers on their smartphones, you always know their current location and job status.
-Therefore, if a customer calls up, you can give them an accurate update and set realistic expectations about when they can be expected onsite.
+With engineers using FSM software on their smartphones, you always know their current location and job status.
+If a customer calls, you can give them an accurate update and set realistic expectations about when an engineer will arrive.

 10. Track and Handle Service Requests With Ease